 I’ve missed paying taxes.
 What do I do?

-Getting in touch with HMRC as soon as possible is the best way out.
+Getting in touch with HMRC immediately is the best way out.
 How to get in touch depends on what payment you missed.

-If you cannot pay because of COVID-19, there is a helpline available.
+If you cannot pay because of COVID-19, a helpline is available.

 0800 024 1222